 In 1927 Georgina was commissioned by Margaret Haig Thomas to paint the portrait of Emmeline Pankhurst that now hangs in the National Portrait Gallery.
 According to Elizabeth Crawford, the author of The Suffragette Movement (1999): "It is thought to have been painted from life, although there is in existence a photograph (reproduced as a postcard) of Mrs Pankhurst, wearing exactly the same clothes and jewellery as appear in her portrait.
 However, the position of the figure differs and doubtless by then Mrs Pankhurst's finances did not allow her an extensive wardrobe."

-Georgina Brackenbury died in 1949.
+Georgina Brackenbury died on 27th July 1949.
 The following year her sister, Marie Brackenbury, died.
 The last survivor of the immediate family, she left the house to the Over Thirties Association.
 The Suffragette Fellowship commissioned a plaque to be attached to the house.
 It read "The Brackenbury trio were so whole-hearted and helpful during all the early strenuously years of the militant suffrage movement.
 We remember them with honour."